nyu-python-programming/loops-exercises/README.md

 # Loop Problems

 Create a separate file for each of the following problem sets, i.e. `easy.py`, `medium.py`, and `difficult.py`.
+Create separate functions for each problem.
+Create a `main.py` file that imports and runs each of the functions in each of the problem sets.

 ## Easy